kengz/openai_lab/source/includes/_EXPERIMENTS.md

 5. Analyze the graphs and data

-Next, see the example lab results, and how to [analyze the data and graphs](#analysis).
+Now that you can produce the experiment data and graphs, see how to [analyze them](#analysis).